George Pearce: World War I

+Aftermath

+In December 1918, following the signing of the Armistice of 11 November 1918 which ended World War I, it was announced that Pearce would be sent to London to oversee the demobilisation and repatriation of Australian troops, although a separation Repatriation Department had been established in 1917 headed by Edward Millen.
+The announcement received public criticism from those dissatisfied with his performance as defence minister, and a crowd gathered to boo and cat-call Pearce as his ship left Melbourne in January 1919.
+In London, Pearce faced a number of challenges, including conflict with British authorities over the availability of troop transport ships.
+In September 1919, he signed the Treaty of Saint-Germain-en-Laye with Austria on behalf of Australia.
+He returned to Australia the following month in time to campaign at the 1919 federal election.

+In January 1920, Pearce and navy minister Joseph Cook approved the proposal of the Air Service Committee to establish the Australian Air Force as a standalone service arm, successfully lobbying cabinet for its independence from the army and navy.
+In the same month he convened the Senior Officers Conference to report on the size and structure of Australia's post-war military.
+He approved the report's recommendations around the reorganisation of the Citizen Military Force and retention of compulsory military training, but rejected a proposal to amend the Defence Act to allow Australian soldiers to serve overseas as part of British expeditionary forces.
+Pearce was the Australian representative at the Washington Naval Conference of 1921.

 Post-war politics

+Bruce–Page government

 Most of the defectors to the Nationalists subsequently faded into obscurity, but Pearce went on to have a successful career in the party of his erstwhile opponents.
 After Hughes was deposed as Nationalist leader, Pearce accepted a position in the ministry of Hughes' successor and rival, Stanley Bruce.
 As Minister for Home and Territories he showed a particular interest in the Northern Territory and was "the driving force" behind its division in 1927 into separate territories of Central Australia and North Australia.
-It was reversed by the Scullin Government in 1931.
+It was reversed by the Scullin government in 1931.
 He became the first Father of the Senate in 1923.
 He was appointed a Knight Commander of the Royal Victorian Order (KCVO) in 1927.